adampielak/proxmox-ubuntu-fileserver/README.md

 You can login to your NAS using Webmin with your root password, or as any user who can use sudo to run commands as root. https://cyclone-01:10000/ or https://<INSERT IP ADDRESS>:10000/

-This is our turnkey Ubuntu based NAS build which creates a file server pre-configured with a base set of folders, system users and file permissions ready for any of our Proxmox container scripts.
+This is our turnkey Ubuntu based NAS build which creates a file server pre-configured with a base set of ZFS Raid Pool (Tank), folders, system users and file permissions ready for any of our Proxmox container scripts.
 By default the new File Server (NAS) hostname is `cyclone-01`.

 Our script will create the following default setup: